OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* ?

-> The containing function must return either option or any, and *expression* must be an option.
-If expression is the Some variant, then it evaluates as the inner value, otherwise, this will cause the function to return None.
+> The containing function must return either option or any, and *expression* must be an option type.
+If expression is the Some variant, then it evaluates as the inner value, otherwise, this will cause the function to return `None`.

 *expression* + *expression*